eduardo-calzado/wallabot/README.md

 ## Disclaimer
 This tool is for personal use only.
 The author takes no responsibility for any illegal use of this software.

+---

+Made by @eduardo-calzado with ❤️ for the Python community